phronmophobic/dewey/README.md

 ## Future Work

 Now that we've bothered to catalog of all of the clojure repos on github, there's several interesting projects we can do that use the data:
-- Run Static Analysis across repos
+- Download and run static analysis across repos
 - Create a website that combines the clojars data API with dewey's data to make it easier to search for clojure libraries.
 - Integrate the data into tools and IDEs
   - deps.edn editor that knows the available libraries and versions
-  - Find example usages for libraries or specific functions
+  - Find example usages for libraries or specific functions (for [example](https://github.com/phronmophobic/add-deps))
-- We don't grab version/tag information yet, but that should be a straightforward improvement.

 ## License